 9. Progress is sometimes painstakingly slow

 One of the hardest things to manage is the feelings of impatience and urgency that accompany a desire to grow.
 Perhaps you want to increase your income this red-hot minute.
 Maybe you’re itching to write that book or launch that program already.
-Or, perhaps you’re feeling the call to switch careers, or start your own business.
+Or, perhaps you’re feeling the call to switch careers or start your own business.
 The only way to make progress is to start and then create some habits and routines to support your staying in forward motion.
-Do these two things and you WILL make steady progress towards your vision or goal, I guarantee it!
+Do these two things and you WILL make steady progress toward your vision or goal, I guarantee it!